Lauri Markkanen: 2019–20 season

+2020–21 season

 On 30 January 2021, Markkanen scored a season-high 31 points on 12-of-18 shooting from the field and 6-of-11 from three in a 122–123 loss to the Portland Trail Blazers.
 After the Bulls added veteran big men Daniel Theis and Nikola Vučević to their roster to fortify their frontcourt, Markkanen lost his starting spot.
 On 29 March, Markkanen came off the bench for the first time during the season and the second in his 194 career games, he finished with 13 points, six rebounds and an assist across 22 minutes in a 102–116 loss to the Golden State Warriors.
 Since Markkanen moved to the second unit, he had been given a limited time and had been playing the small forward position.
 In a game against the Memphis Grizzlies on 12 April, Markkanen went scoreless for the first time in his career.

 Cleveland Cavaliers (2021–2022)

 On 28 August 2021, Markkanen was acquired by the Cleveland Cavaliers in a three-team sign-and-trade also involving the Portland Trail Blazers.
+Markkanen reportedly signed a four-year contract worth $67.5 million to complete the deal.

-Markkanen made his Cavaliers debut on October 20, recording ten points and nine rebounds in a 121–132 loss to the Memphis Grizzlies.
+He made his Cavaliers debut on October 20, recording ten points and nine rebounds in a 132–121 loss to the Memphis Grizzlies.
 On March 18, 2022, he scored a season-high 31 points, alongside ten rebounds and four steals, in a 119–116 overtime win over the Denver Nuggets.

+During his lone season in Cleveland, Markkanen averaged 14.8 points, 5.7 rebounds, and 1.3 assists on 45% from the field and 36% on 3 point shots.
+Markkanen was the starting small forward for the Cavs for the majority of the season, and he along with rookie starting power forward Evan Mobley and starting center Jarrett Allen formed "Tower City" (a reference to the Cleveland RTA hub of the same name) going against the widely accepted NBA small ball strategy and instead using 3 big men in the starting lineup.
+The strategy paid off, as the Cavs ended the year 7th in defensive rating and Markkanen put up career highs in defensive metrics.

 Utah Jazz (2022–present)

 On 1 September 2022, Markkanen was traded, alongside Ochai Agbaji, Collin Sexton, three first round picks, and two pick swaps, to the Utah Jazz in exchange for Donovan Mitchell.

+2022–23 season

 On 18 November, Markkanen scored a then career-high 38 points on 15-of-18 shooting from the field, in a 134–133 win over the Phoenix Suns.
 On 22 December, Markkanen set a career-high with nine three-pointers on 13 attempts while also tying his then career-high 38 points in a 126–111 win over the Detroit Pistons.